 - How many people/users need to access these records?

-- Will training and orientation be needed?
+- Is training and orientation necessary?

 - Should you run a test to benchmark the process?